rkhoriander/docs/articles/quickstart/native/android/04-user-profile.md

   });
 ```

-## Access the Data Inside the Received Profile
+## Access the data inside the received profile

 ### Default information